 It allows you to define where your signature/disclaimer should be added in the conversation thread:

-- Right under the original reply/forward (default setting) - your signature or disclaimer is added directly below a user's message in a conversation (see Fig. 7. to 10. for typical examples).
+- Right under the original reply/forward (default setting) - your template is added as a signature, directly below a user's message in a conversation (see Fig. 6. to 9. for typical examples).

-- At the very bottom of the email conversation - your signature will be added at the very end of a conversation, below all previous messages (this signature will become a disclaimer).
+- At the very bottom of the email conversation - your template is added as a disclaimer, at the very end of a conversation, below all previous messages.